rjagerman/glint/README.md

 # [ ![Glint](https://github.com/rjagerman/glint/wiki/images/glint-logo-small.png "Glint") ](https://github.com/rjagerman/glint)
-Glint is a high performance [Scala](http://www.scala-lang.org/) parameter server, currently in development.
+Glint is a high performance [Scala](http://www.scala-lang.org/) parameter server built using [Akka](http://akka.io/).
 The aim is to make it easy to develop performant distributed machine learning algorithms using the parameter server architecture as a consistency model.
-One of the major goals is compatibility with Spark.
+One of the major goals is compatibility with [Spark](http://spark.apache.org/).

 The code is still under heavy development and is not yet published to any available repository.
 Once the library is more mature and ready to be used it will be published.
 To use the current version one should compile the system manually, publish it to a local repository and include it in your project through sbt.